Few Asylum-Seekers Winning Cases Under 'Remain In Mexico' Program

 The third reason, advocates say, is lack of access to legal counsel.
 Only 4% of migrants in Remain in Mexico have found lawyers, according to the latest court data.
 Few lawyers are willing to travel to Mexico to take on these cases — and those who are willing say the administration has made it difficult to meet with their clients.

-"They don't want lawyers to talk to people, they don't want lawyers to be present," says attorney Jodi Goodwin, who represents more than 40 migrants in the Remain in Mexico program.
+"They don't want lawyers to talk to people; they don't want lawyers to be present," says Goodwin, who represents more than 40 migrants in the Remain in Mexico program.
 She describes a chaotic legal system on the border.
 Only lawyers are allowed into the tent courts, and they have to meet with clients in converted storage containers.

 "I usually only have like maybe 15 or 20 minutes to be able to talk to my clients before court," Goodwin says.
 "And in addition they don't allow you to see your clients after court.
 They really don't want lawyers to be in that facility."